5 Bottlenecks in Home Furnishings (and How to Avoid Them)

 While many were convinced that the demand for furniture and home goods would subside once consumers got back into business as usual following the pandemic, recent sales projections prove that this is not going to be the case.

-In 2021, furniture sales jumped by 35.6% over the 12 months between July 20 – June 21 over 2020 numbers.
+In 2023, analysts expect furniture sales to rise to $126.3 billion, which is a 1.9% jump over 2022's numbers.
+Furniture store sales will also rise to $72.75 billion for a 1% increase over 2022 projections.
 The demand is there.
 However, the current state of the manufacturing, retail, and shipping industries means that many home furnishings retailers aren’t prepared to step up to the challenge.

 We aren’t talking about “a new normal” anymore in the retail industry.
 In truth, the word “normal” has all but disappeared from our vocabulary –– except when The New York Times said that a “normal supply chain” is “unlikely in 2022.”
 That we remember.
 The past two years have forced home and furnishings retailers to contend with an unprecedented rate of bottlenecks from numerous sources.